RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 - **`paymentMethodId`** - Specify a payment method that is defined for your account.

-    You can lookup the payment method identifier using the `GET /payment-methods` API operation.
+    You can look up the payment method identifier using the `GET /payment-methods` API operation.

     If you subscribed to Redis Enterprise Cloud through the GCP Marketplace, you do not need to pass this field in your API requests.